Shopping for furniture is great fun (well for some), but when it comes to furniture assembly people can generally fall into four categories:

 What is important though when following the steps is to not jump ahead nor take shortcuts, you will be kicking yourself later if you need to take it all apart and start again.

-There are two types of tool that you will need – specialist tools that are supplied with the furniture (e.g. allen keys), and your own standard tools such as screwdrivers and hammers.
+There are two types of tools that you will need – specialist tools that are supplied with the furniture (e.g. Allen keys), and your own standard tools such as screwdrivers and hammers.
 With that being said, it’s important to remember:

-When estimating how long it will take you to build a piece of flat pack furniture, the golden rule is to remember that it will always take you longer than you think.
-Even for small items you should be realistic about how long it will take you.
-If you are building something large, leave yourself several hours.
+How long does IKEA furniture take to assemble?
+When estimating how long it will take you to build a piece of flatpack furniture, the golden rule is to remember that it will always take you longer than you think.
+Even for small items, you should be realistic about how long it will take you.
+If you are building something large, leave yourself for several hours.

 The key to successful furniture assembly often comes down to tightening.
-To make sure you’ve done in correctly, make sure you:
+To make sure you’ve done it correctly, make sure you:

-2. Do not over tighten.
-Flat pack furniture does not rely on the strength in your arms to give it stability.
-In fact you can often damage the boards if you over tighten too much.
+- Do not overtighten.
+Flatpack furniture does not rely on the strength in your arms to give it stability.
+In fact, you can often damage the boards if you over-tighten too much.

 If you go solo: